shustinm/microrepo/README.rst

 .. code::

 	# run it from the command line:
-	$ minirepo
+	$ microrepo

 	# or run the python script if you didn't install it:
-	$ ./minirepo.py
+	$ ./microrepo.py

-The firt time it's executed, the program will ask you for the local repository path, which defaults to ~/minirepo in Linux.
-A json configuration file is created and saved as ~/.minirepo, that you can edit to your preferences.
+The firt time it's executed, the program will ask you for the local repository path, which defaults to ~/microrepo in Linux.
+A json configuration file is created and saved as ~/.microrepo, that you can edit to your preferences.
 This configuration file looks like this:

 .. code:: javascript

 	{
 		"processes"       : 20,
-		"repository"      : "/home/user/minirepo"
+		"repository"      : "/home/user/microrepo"
 		"package_types"   : ["bdist_egg","bdist_wheel","sdist"],
 		"extensions"      : ["bz2","egg","gz","tgz","whl","zip"],
 		"python_versions" : ["2.7","any","cp27","py2","py27","source"],